Narva Estonia – Visiting the outer border of the EU with Russia

 Hermann Castle

-The most imposing is the tower called Long Hermann, about 50 meters high, from which you have an impressive view over the city and Ivangorod.
-The fortress also houses an exciting museum.
-In the inner courtyard of the fortress, workshops are held during the warm season, where traditional handicraft techniques are presented.
+The most impressive of these is the 50-metre-high tower known as the Long Hermann, from which you have an impressive view over the city and Ivangorod.
+It also houses an exciting museum.
+In the inner courtyard of the fortress, workshops are also held during the warmer months, where traditional craft techniques are presented.

 narva estonia